 PHP ArraysPHP String PHP Functions

-PHP AdvancedPHP Include PHP Date & Time PHP Session PHP Cookies PHP File Handling PHP Open File PHP Read File PHP Write File PHP Append File PHP Delete File PHP File Upload PHP Sending Mail PHP Error Handling
+PHP AdvancedPHP Include / Require PHP Date & Time PHP Session PHP Cookies PHP File Handling PHP Open File PHP Read File PHP Write File PHP Append File PHP Delete File PHP File Upload PHP Sending Mail PHP Error Handling

 In PHP, comments are sections of code that are not executed when a program is run.
 It's only purpose to help the progarmmers to understand the code.